sjackman/thesis/uniqtag.md

 identifiers between builds, and the number of genes with peptide sequences that are identical between builds.](uniqtag/ensembl.png)

 The stability of the UniqTag is insensitive to the size of the UniqTag identifier for values of *k* between 8 and 50 amino acids, shown in Fig.&nbsp;2.
-The data for both figures are shown in Table&nbsp;A in S1&nbsp;File.

 ![The number of common UniqTag identifiers between build 75 of the Ensembl human genome and nine other builds for different values of *k*.](uniqtag/k.png)